 As usual, the hammer throw will be starting off the action at this year’s world championships.
 The men’s qualifying round will take place on Saturday afternoon, where 29 athletes will battle to make it on to Monday’s 12 person final.
 Coming off of a dominant Olympic title, Krisztián Pars is the name to watch.
 On the one hand it might appear like he will have things easier this year since, as is expected after an Olympic year, the level of hammer throwing has receded slightly.
 This year saw just 11 throwers over 79 meters and 36 over 76 meters, compared with 16 and 47 throwers respectively in 2012.
 But on the other hand Pars is barely ahead of the competition.
 All of the top ten entrants have a season’s best within two meters of Pars.
 In other words, the competition should be close and the pressure will still be on Pars.

 If you are interested in an overview of the other throwing events, check out the House Of Run Podcast where I previewed all of the throwing events a few weeks ago.
 Jesse Squire of the Daily Relay has also put togehter a short overview of the men’s throwing events.

 Question: Which thrower’s technique do you like watching the most? – Gary

-After starting the Training Tools series last month, I am launching another new series this week.
-The new Coaching Roundtable series will bring together top coaches from the around the world to give their different perspectives on the same topic.
+This is the first post in the new Coaching Roundtable series, which will bring together top coaches from the around the world to give their different perspectives on the same topic.
 The first roundtable brings together three of the top hammer coaches for a video analysis session.
 In addition, feel free to also leave your comments below.
 Subjects for the coaching roundtable are chosen exclusively among members of this site.
-The subject: US Olympic Trials runner-up Chris Cralle.

 Track and Field News will release their annual rankings soon, which are considered the international benchmark.
 Once again I can’t wait that long, so I’ve compiled my own year-end rankings.